priyankamalviya/Interview-Experience-Frontend/README.md

 # Interview-Experience-Frontend
-A collection of front end interview questions I faced and their answers.
+A collection of front end interview questions I faced, and their answers.
 Answers are based on my understanding and/ or taken from the internet.

 ## **_JavaScript_**